saiorama/cloud-browser/README.md

 Luckily for us, AWS provides a Javascript SDK to be used in the browser to help us *list*, *drill*, and *show* specific resources.

-Here is an example of this in action:
+Here is an example of this in action.
+Read the Glossary further down in this document while referencing this example.

 ```
 {